Tournament Packages Include:

 - Personally assigned Golf Professional to help coordinate your event

-Optional Services Include
+Optional Services for Additional Costs:

-- Custom Logo for GPS
+- Custom Logo for GPS (100 player minimum)

 - Logo Golf Balls